skills/deploy-to-azure/README.md

 Now that the proper configuration and workflow files are present, let's test our actions!
 In this step, there's a small change to the game.
 Once you add the appropriate label to your pull request, you should be able to see the deployment!

+We have created a new pull request from the `staging-test` branch which updates the `deploy-staging.yml` workflow file.
+Review this file in a new browser tab by clicking **Pull request** and viewing the open pull request.

 ### :keyboard: Activity: Add the proper label to your pull request

+1. Edit the `deploy-staging.yml` file in your open pull request and replace the `<username>` placeholder with your GitHub username.
+Commit this change directly to the `staging-test` branch.
 1. Apply the **stage** label to your open pull request
 1. Wait for the GitHub Actions workflow to run and deploy the application to your Azure environment.
 You can follow along in the Actions tab or in the pull request merge box.